Executive summary

 7) Samsung S90F — gaming-first OLED

-S90F checks the gaming boxes: multiple HDMI 2.1 inputs, 4K120, VRR and low latency.
-Picture quality is strong for movies and TV too, but its input flexibility and gaming UX make it a straightforward pick for competitive play.
+If gaming is primary, the S90F checks the boxes: multiple HDMI 2.1 inputs, VRR, and low input lag.
+Picture quality remains strong for movies and TV too.

 8) Samsung The Frame (2025) — design-forward gallery mode